-An experienced New York City veterans disability attorney at Turley Redmond Rosasco & Rosasco will proudly assist you with your veteran benefits claims.
+An experienced Ronkonkoma veterans disability lawyer at Turley Redmond Rosasco & Rosasco will proudly assist you with your veteran benefits claims.
 When you work with our legal team, we will review your case and help you determine the full breadth of benefits for which you qualify, including veterans benefits, Social Security Disability (SSD) benefits and benefits from other government programs.
 We provide representation to both veterans and their families in pursuing all appropriate claims in order to maximize available benefits.

 You served our country and, after putting yourself in harm’s way, you are entitled to compensation for your service-related disabilities.
 We want to ensure you obtain the money that you and your family deserve and we will be there for you every step of the way from the time that you develop a disability until you the time that you have received the money you deserve.